Bourke's Parakeet vs Budgerigar (Parakeet): Complete Comparison (2026)

 Health and Lifespan Comparison

 Bourke's Parakeet has a typical lifespan of 15-25 years, while Budgerigar (Parakeet) lives approximately 5-10 years (up to 15 with excellent care).
 Health profiles differ significantly between these birds.
-Bourke's Parakeet is predisposed to breed-specific conditions, with associated veterinary costs for monitoring and treatment.
-Budgerigar (Parakeet) faces its own health challenges including breed-specific conditions.
-Both share a similar number of documented health predispositions, though the specific conditions and their management requirements differ.
+Bourke's Parakeet is predisposed to species-specific conditions, with associated veterinary costs for monitoring and treatment.
+Budgerigar (Parakeet) faces its own health challenges including species-specific conditions.
+Equivalent numbers of documented health predispositions, though the specific conditions and protocols are different.
 Insurance considerations differ between the two birds based on these risk profiles.
-Prospective owners should discuss species-specific health screening with a avian veterinarian before making their decision.
+Prospective owners should discuss species-specific health screening with an avian veterinarian before making their decision.

 Best for Low-Maintenance Health